Why writing to Just One Buyer is Bad Advice

 Section 5 (User view): Ease-of-use + support

 By using this structure in your B2B communication, you move away from one-size-fits-all messaging.
-Instead, you create a multi-layered message where every stakeholder gets exactly what they need—all in the same package.
+Instead, you create a multi-layered message where critical stakeholder gets exactly what they need without the cognitive overload..

 Want to put the theory into practice?
 Equip your B2B communication team to craft messages that survive distraction, adapt to committee scrutiny, and move buying decisions forward.
 Find out more about my Workshops